 C:\Documents\ folder.
 On the other hand, the documents that have not been modified within last 30 days are not anymore necessary.
 We would like to automatically delete old files on daily basis.

-How to create a new Task in Automation Workshop?
+How to create a new Task?
 Open Automation Workshop Manager and either click on the New Task button on toolbar or select the New Task option in the File menu.
-Alternatively, keyboard shortcut Ctrl+N can be used.
+Alternatively, keyboard shortcut CTRL+N can be used.
 This will bring up the Welcome screen of Task Wizard.
 Proceed to the next tab to add the Task Scheduler Trigger (which will automatically launch the Task on daily basis).

 The File tab of the Delete File Action properties requires to specify the path and names (or masks) of files to be deleted.
 Since the goal is to automatically delete all files older than 30 days, an appropriate mask should be used (